How an eleventh hour promise showed the game was up for Turkey’s Kilicdaroglu

 In the 2011 election, the year after he became leader, the CHP took 26% of the vote and was the only party to increase its tally of parliamentary seats.
 In this month’s election, it took 25% and – as President Erdogan gloated in his victory speech last night – saw its number of seats in parliament reduced.

-For years, Kilicdaroglu’s detractors have argued he is the wrong man to lead the party.
+For years, Kilicdaroglu’s detractors have argued he was the wrong man to lead the party.
 He is too mild-mannered and reserved, they say, to give voters something to be excited about.
 Those critics are already using this week’s defeat to call loudly for him to go.

 In a scripted statement on Sunday night, before the election’s provisional result was declared, the CHP leader gave no hint of a departure.